-We anticipate that restrictions enacted as a result of and the global health crisis caused by the COVID-19 pandemic will continue to negatively impact business activity across the globe, including our business.
-We expect our sales demand to be negatively impacted into, at least, the first half of 2021 given the global reach and economic impact of the COVID-19 pandemic and the various quarantine and social distancing measures put in place to contain the spread of COVID-19.
-We have also seen some disruptions in our supply chain that, if continued, may cause us difficulty in fulfilling customer orders.
+We anticipate that these actions and the global health crisis caused by the COVID-19 pandemic will continue to negatively impact business activity across the globe, including our business.
+We expect our sales demand to be negatively impacted into, at least, the first half of 2022 given the global reach and economic impact of the COVID-19 pandemic and the various quarantine and social distancing measures put in place to contain the spread of the COVID-19 pandemic.
 A closure of one of our factories for a sustained period of time would, in the short run, impact our ability to meet customer demand and would negatively impact our results.
+We have also seen disruptions in our supply chain, due to difficulty in obtaining ICs and substantial delays in the transportation and the onloading and offloading of our product due to significant congestion at ports throughout the world.
+This, in turn, causes significant congestion in other downstream transportation, such as via trucks and rail.
+As such, these congestions have caused and continue to cause difficulty and delays in our ability to fulfill customer orders and have resulted in increased logistics costs.

-We will continue to actively monitor the situation and may take further actions altering our business operations as necessary or as required by federal, state, or local authorities.
-The potential effects of any such alterations or modifications may have a material adverse impact on our business during 2021.
+We will continue to actively monitor these situations and may take further actions altering our business operations as necessary or as required by federal, state, or local authorities.
+The potential effects of any such alterations or modifications may have a material adverse impact on our business during 2022.
 Even after the COVID-19 pandemic subsides or effective treatments or vaccines become available, our business, markets, growth prospects and business model could be materially impacted or altered.